sammyhenningsson/shaf/README.md

 ```

 #### Shaf::Authorize
 This module adds an `authorize_with(policy)` class method and an `authorize!(action, resource = nil)` instance method.
 The class method is used to register a Policy class.
 The instance method is used to ensure that a certain action is authorized.
-The following policy class requires makes sure that a user is logged in to be able to see posts and that users may only edit their own posts.
+The following policy class makes sure that a user is logged in to be able to see posts and that users may only edit their own posts.
 See [Policies](#policies) for more info.
 ```sh
 class PostPolicy
   include HALPresenter::Policy::DSL